nikitakot/nestjs-boilerplate/article/article-devto.md

 }
 ```

-Then register `GraphQLModule` and pass configuration in application's main `AppModule` module.
+Then register `GraphQLModule` and pass the configuration in application's main `AppModule` module.

 **src/app.module.ts**
 ```typescript